manwar/theweeklychallenge/content/blog/github-actions.md

 ## Job Components
 ***

-For the required top-level key. `jobs`, there are two required key components and seven optional components.
+For the required top-level key: `jobs`, there are two required key components and seven optional components.

 <br>